kserve/modelmesh-serving/docs/inferenceservice.md

 - `serving.kserve.io/schemaPath`: The path within the object storage of a schema file.
 This allows specifying the input and output schema of ML models.
   - For example, if your model `storageURI` was `s3://modelmesh-example-models/pytorch/pytorch-cifar` the schema file would currently need to be in the same bucket (`modelmesh-example-models`).
-The path within this bucket is what would be specified in this annotation (e.g. `pytorch/schema/schema.json`)
+The path within this bucket is what would be specified in this annotation (e.g. `pytorch/schema/schema.json`
+  - Instead of using annotations to specify the schemaPath parameter, the same parameter can be specified using the `schemaPath` value in the inference service storage spec.
 - `serving.kserve.io/servingRuntime`: A ServingRuntime name can be specified explicitly to have the InferenceService use that.

 You can find storage layout information for various model types [here](https://github.com/kserve/modelmesh-serving/tree/main/docs/model-types).
 This might come in handy when specifying a `storageUri` in the InferenceService.